What the hell am I doing…? I asked myself that a few times at the start of this trip cycling from Osaka to Nara, and for a very good reason.

-Always up for a challenge I said “fuck it” and went for it.
+Always up for a challenge I said “screw it” and went for it.

-After cycling for around one and a half hours from Osaka city centre I finally got to the beginning of the hill/mountain/wtf/fucking monster bitch/ etc.
+After cycling for around one and a half hours from Osaka city centre I finally got to the beginning of the hill/mountain/wtf/ monster bitch/ etc.

 Looking at my bike second thoughts about this started creeping in.
 It was only a single geared simple and heavy city bike.
 I knew there was no way to ride this on the steep parts.
 The plan was to push it up the bitch and then bomb it down the other side.